 About Yala National Park

 Yala National Park has a variety of ecosystems including moist monsoon forests, dry monsoon forests, semi deciduous forests, thorn forests, grasslands, fresh water and marine wetlands, and sandy beaches.
-One region of the park even has wild rice growing during the rainy season, when it floods.
+One region of the park even has wild rice growing during the rainy season when it floods.
 The majority of the park is designated a Strict Natural Reserve with no access available to visitors but the small section that is open provides a rewarding safari experience.

 Yala National Park Hotels

 If you are planning a Yala National Park holiday, have a look at some of the accommodation that we recommend.
 'Our Rating' indicates how we feel each property rates according to normal Western hotel standards.
 'Local Rating' indicates how the property is categorised/rated locally: